Most people buy into the idea that one person can’t possibly have an impact on the environment.

 2. Use Microfiber Cloths and Mops

-It pick up more finer dust particles to improve your indoor air and are also machine washable, so can be reused many more times than traditional cloths or wasting paper towels/tissue.
+It picks up finer dust particles to improve your indoor air and is also machine washable, so it can be reused many more times than traditional cloths or wasting paper towels/tissue.

 3. Dispose of Toxic Cleaners Carefully

 When replacing your cleaning products, don’t just throw the old ones in the trash.
 If they’re too toxic for your home, they won’t be good for the drain or the landfill either.
 Read the instructions of disposal on the packaging.
 If you are still unsure, contact the NEA and ask how to dispose of the products safely.

 Keep windows open as much as possible.
 This allows fresh air in and toxins out.
 Instead of using standard air fresheners, try boiling cinnamon, cloves or any other herbs you like.
 Buy some indoor plants to help filter your interior air, particularly broad green leaf plants.

 5. Invest in a Box of Baking Soda to: